Complex Networks: Verizon Hearst Media Partners subsidiary

 On April 18, 2016, Complex was acquired by a joint venture of Hearst Communications and Verizon Communications, Verizon Hearst Media Partners.
 The venture emphasized a goal of building "a portfolio of the emerging digital brands of the future for the millennial and Gen-Z audience", and proposed that Complex would develop content for Verizon-owned AOL and go90.

 After a failure to reach expectations, on June 29, 2018, Verizon announced that go90 would shut down.

 Covers

 Complex became known early on for its double-sided covers and split format.
 Complex covers often combined celebrities from across music, film and sports.
-For example, Mos Def and David Bowie appeared together on the cover of the August/September 2003 issue.
 Some of Complex's early covers included Nas (May 2002), Tony Hawk and Xzibit (June/July 2002), Ludacris and Dale Earnhardt Jr. (April/May 2003), and Mos Def and David Bowie (August/September 2003).
 In 2007, Complex gave Kim Kardashian her first-ever magazine shoot and cover.

 Complex has since expanded to interactive digital covers.
 In September 2019, the American rapper Kid Cudi and the Japanese designer Nigo were interviewed by Complex and also appeared jointly on a digital cover and told the stories of their careers and rise in the entertainment and streetwear industries.

+In 2024 Complex paired Eminem with his alter-ego Slim Shady on its cover.
+As part of the cover rollout Complex published a digital short, The Face-Off, which utilized artificial intelligence to feature a conversation between Eminem and Slim Shady.
+The short was written by Complex CCO Callahan-Bever and Marshall Mathers, and won two Webby Awards.